EUROPEAN PEACE RIDE

 FROM CHEMNITZ TO PRAGUE AND BACK

-The European Peace Ride 2021 (Chemnitz - Prague - Chemnitz) was more than successful on September 11 and 12, 2021.
-Over 80 participants from Germany and the Czech Republic cycled together as a peloton over 400 km as part of the Capital of Culture 2025 process.
+The European Peace Ride 2021 (Chemnitz – Prague – Chemnitz) was held on September 11 and 12, 2021, and was a resounding success.
+More than 80 participants from Germany and the Czech Republic cycled together as a peloton over 400 km as part of the 2025 Capital of Culture process.

-The riders had to conquer around 5500 meters of altitude difference with muscle power to finish the two difficult stages from Chemnitz to Prague and back again.
+The riders had to conquer around 5500 meters of elevation gain with muscle power to complete the two difficult stages from Chemnitz to Prague and back again.

-We are particularly proud of the fact that all participants arrived at the Karl Marx Monument on Sunday at 6 p.m. sharp without a single drop-out.
+We are particularly proud that all participants arrived together at the Karl Marx Monument at 6:00 p.m. sharp on Sunday without a single dropout.

-In order to emphasize the cultural connection between art and sport, the route included 15 towns and communities that are part of the "Purple Path" art project.
-On Saturday and Sunday, the route takes in Augustusburg, Zschopau, Olbernhau, Annaberg-Buchholz and Zwönitz - a trail of international art.
+To highlight the cultural connection between art and sport, the route passed through 15 towns and communities that are part of the "Purple Path" art project.
+On Saturday and Sunday, the route took in Augustusburg, Zschopau, Olbernhau, Annaberg-Buchholz, and Zwönitz – a course of international art.

 DISTANCE